Welcome to our Geography page.

 Each year group has a bespoke yearly curriculum overview which includes local, national and global geographical knowledge and builds on previous geographical skills and understanding.

-In addition to this, the children participate in geography theme weeks, whole school activities and opportunities within and outside school, all of which aim to enrich and develop the children’s learning and language.
+In addition to this, the children participate in activities and opportunities within and outside school, all of which aim to enrich and develop the children’s learning and language.

 Our Geography Curriculum is high quality, well thought out and is planned to demonstrate progression, ensuring that pupils are prepared for the next stage of their education.
 As children progress throughout the school, they develop a deep knowledge, understanding and appreciation of their local area and its place within the wider geographical context.